Sign up to our newsletter

 The Building Safety Act 2022 - key takeaways

-- Applies to new or existing occupied buildings over 18 metres high or seven storeys or more, which contain at least two residential units.
+- Applies to all buildings and specifically new or existing occupied buildings over 18 metres high or seven storeys or more, which contain at least two residential units.
 The design, refurbishment, and construction requirements also apply to care homes and hospitals meeting the same height threshold.

 - Creates a universal change in responsibility and culture within the building industry.

-- Establishes a more effective regulatory and responsibility framework for the construction industry and introduces clearer standards and guidance.
+- Through the Building Safety Regulator (BSR), it establishes a more effective regulatory and responsibility framework for the construction industry and introduces clearer standards and guidance.

 - Clarifies who has responsibility for fire and building safety throughout the life cycle of a higher-risk building.